-The Virtual Planetary Laboratory (VPL) site is: http://vpl.ipac.caltech.edu/ is a team of scientists who are building computer simulated Earth-sized planets to discover the likely range of planetary environments for planets around other stars.
+--The Virtual Planetary Laboratory (VPL) site is a team of scientists who are building computer simulated Earth-sized planets to discover the likely range of planetary environments for planets around other stars.
 These simulated environments allow us to visualize what these planets look like from space to help future missions recognize signs of possible life in the spectra of planetary atmospheres and surfaces.

-One fun PLANET BUILDING SITE IS ASTROVENTURE: http://astroventure.arc.nasa.gov/ Try the "Design a Planet" feature.
+--One fun planet-building site is ASTROVENTURE: Try the "Design a Planet" feature.

 Another topic from a while ago: “dusting” vast stretches of “desert ocean” (most of the ocean, in fact, where there are no nutrients and therefore no food chain) with trace nutrients to creat new fisheries and such carbon out of the atmosphere.
 The quintessential modernist notion -- well here are a couple of Nature news stories on some Ocean Fertilization experiments.
 The web sites below provide some additional insight. mix of good/bad news.

-Have a sampling-glance at a fascinating book -"A Nation Among Nations: America's Place in World History" by Thomas Bender, elucidating some “connections” that might never have occurred to you.
+Have a sampling-glance at a fascinating book -A Nation Among Nations: America's Place in World History: America's Place in World History by Thomas Bender, elucidating some “connections” that might never have occurred to you.

 Satellite Could Open Door on Extra Dimension -- (New Scientist -- May 30, 2006) An exotic theory, which attempts to unify the laws of physics by proposing the existence of an extra fourth spatial dimension, could be tested using a satellite to be launched in 2007.
 Such theories are notoriously difficult to test.
 But a new study suggests that such hidden dimensions could give rise to thousands of mini-black holes within our own solar system - and the theory could be tested within Pluto's orbit in just a few years.